-Area of Application 2 Q1.
-Who does this compliance guide apply to?
-2 Bigeye Tuna Catch Limits for Longline Vessels (50 CFR 300.25) Q2.
-What is the season and catch limit for bigeye tuna caught on longline vessels?
-Q3.
+Table of Contents 1 Area of Applicability Bigeye Tuna Catch Limits for Longline Vessels (50 CFR 300.25) Q3.
 How will I be notified when the catch level is reached?
 Q4.
 What happens if a closure is announced?
-3 Q5.
+2 Q5.
 How will I know if the bigeye limit for large longline vessels is increased?
-3 Purse Seine Closures (50 CFR 300.25) 4 Q6.
-When is the IATTC Convention Area closed for purse seine vessels?
-4 Q7.
+2 Purse Seine Closures (50 CFR 300.25) Q7.
 Can I choose which closure period I will observe each year?
-Q8.
-Is there a possibility for a reduced purse seine closure period?
-4 Q9.
+Q9.
 What happens after submitting a force majeure exemption request?
-Q11.
+Q10.
+Are there other closures for purse seine vessels?
+3 Q11.
 Are there any other restrictions in place during closure periods?
-5 Fish-Aggregating Device (FAD) Restrictions (50 CFR 300.28) 5 Q12.
-What is an active FAD?
-Q12.
+4 FAD Restrictions (50 CFR 300.28 and 300.22) Q13.
 Are there restrictions on deploying a non-Active FAD?
-5 Q13.
-Is there a limit on the number of Active FADs I can deploy?
-5 Q14.
+Q15.
 Can I deploy and retrieve Active FADs whenever I want?
-Q15.
-Are there restrictions on FAD construction?
-5 Q16.
+4 Q17.
 Do I have to report any information about my FADs?
-6 List of Contacts 7
+List of Contacts 6

-Area of Application
+Area of Applicability